dhanyaspurthia-06/Password-manager/README.md

 13. Encrypted Vault Import
 Users can import a .vault file and decrypt it using their master password to restore saved credentials

+Password Manager - Setup & Run Instructions This guide will help you set up and run the project locally.

+🚀 Getting Started

+Clone the Repository git clone https://github.com/your-username/Password-Manager1.git cd Password-Manager1 Or download the ZIP and extract it manually.

+Install Node.js Make sure you have Node.js and npm installed.

+Check installation: node -v npm -v Download from: https://nodejs.org if not installed.

+Install Dependencies npm install This installs all packages listed in package.json.

+Run the Development Server npm run dev This starts the Vite development server.

+Open in Browser: Open your browser and visit: http://localhost:5173/

+🛠 Tech Stack
+⚙️ Vite
+🎨 TailwindCSS
+📜 TypeScript
+🌐 HTML, JavaScript